py-plato/plato/README.rst

 The name
 --------

-Plato was a philosopher in ancient greece.
-He is well known for his *theory of forms*.
+The ancient greek philosopher Plato is well known for his *theory of forms*.
 It proposes that, the objects existing in reality are imitations of more pure “Ideas” or “Forms” which are the non-physical essence of things.